11 Best FREE Embroidery Software for Digitizing & Editing

 The awesome thing about Inkscape is there’s the Ink/Stitch extension to help you digitize SVG files and create embroidery designs from scratch.

 Ink/Stitch doesn’t have many built-in fonts, and there is a limit to what you can do with the software.
-However, it is the best free digitizing software by far and is quite possibly the only free software to split embroidery designs as well as digitize that’s updated regularly.
+However, it works with Macs, which is a huge plus, as that’s not the case with most software that only work for Windows-based computers.

-I still create SVG files in Inkscape, but I no longer use Ink/Stitch.
-It turned out things that are easily done with a click of a button in paid embroidery software required an hour of research into how to do them on Ink/Stitch.
-Ultimately, time is money!
+I still create SVG files in Inkscape but no longer use Ink/Stitch.
+It turned out that things that are easily done with a click of a button in paid embroidery software required an hour of research into how to do them on Ink/Stitch.
+Ultimately, time is money.

 Ink/Stitch Pros